agustinustheo/icp-scanner/README.md

 ### Counterparty Tracking

-The Rosetta Flow Retriever includes comprehensive counterparty tracking that identifies and analyzes all addresses interacting with your accounts.
+The Rosetta Flow Retriever includes counterparty tracking that identifies and analyzes all addresses interacting with your accounts.

 #### Output Files